GazeCoin/ConnextAutosigner/README.md

+# Connext Auto-signer

+A backend process that will automatically sign payments for a single party, given an authorized request.
+The payment requests will be forwarded to the Connext indra hub.
+This process will manage keys controlling some funds.
+Whilst the process will run under a secure environment, the size of the account should remain small, and be topped up when appropriate.

 # Card

 A simple offchain wallet, hosted in the browser, which utilizes Indra payment channels.
 Inspired by the SpankCard and Austin Griffith's burner wallet.